-- As the lockdown eases, food-producing organisations such as Cracking Good Food are likely to continue to be needed to deliver food to those most at need, although production will reduce. - Funding will be an issue for social enterprises, most of which will have lost income during the lockdown.
-For many similar projects, identifying sources of income will have to be prioritisedxxiv. - Community outreach programmes will need redesigning to meet social distancing regulations in addition to tackling fears people may have around cooking and eating together.
+- As the lockdown eases, food-producing organisations such as Cracking Good Food are likely to continue to be needed to deliver food to those most at need, although production will reduce. - Funding will be an issue for social enterprises, most of which will have lost income during the lockdown, as evidenced within Social Enterprise UK's document Social Enterprise and COVID-19.
+For many similar projects, identifying sources of income will have to be prioritised. - Community outreach programmes will need redesigning to meet social distancing regulations in addition to tackling fears people may have around cooking and eating together.
 However, food production organisations will already hold knowledge around good hygiene, which will benefit them in ensuring high levels of health and safety in delivery. - Re-deployment of volunteers may benefit activities based around social eating, encouraging volunteers who were previously cooking and delivering cooked meals to support in cooking and serving food as social eating groups start to be set up again. - Reopening similar projects will also depend on the size of the kitchen and whether social distancing is possible.
 Projects like this could compare notes with professional kitchens, and possibly draw on government guidance about opening eating establishments.